Ari Gesini: Personal

 Ari Gesini was born on 23 December 2001.
 He was diagnosed with left-sided hemiplegic cerebral palsy at age three.
 He lives in Canberra and attended Telopea Park School (Lycee Franco-Australian de Canberra) from 2007 to 2017.
 He also attended Narrabundah College from 2018 to 2019.
 Gesini is currently studying a Bachelor of Science in Psychology at the University of Canberra.

 Athletics

 Gesini commenced participating in sport to assist his coordination and mobility.
 He is classified as a T38 athlete.
 His first athletics coach in Canberra was Chris Timpson.
 At the age of thirteen, Iryna Dvoskina invited Gesini to join her elite para-athletics squad based at the Australian Institute of Sport in Canberra.

 Gesini won the gold medal in the Men's Long Jump T35-38 at the 2017 World Junior Championships in Nottwil, Switzerland.
 At the 2019 World Para Athletics Championships in Dubai, he finished fourth with a jump of 6.16 m, an Oceanic record, and 12th in the Men's 100m T38 with a PB of 12.05 seconds.

-In 2022 Ari holds the T38 long jump Oceanic Record of 6.21m, which he jumped at the 2022 Oceania Athletics Championships in Mackay.

-At the 2020 Tokyo Paralympics, he finished seventh in his heat of the Men's 100m T38 and 11th in the Men's Long Jump T38.